cleancoded/Shopify-Change-Links-with-jQuery/README.md

 ## Introduction

-This gem is used for importing Shopify Change Links with Jquery.
+This gem is used for importing Shopify Change Links with jQuery.

 ## Requirements